 The awards include:

-The $400 million HTSA is comprised of 59 members in 37 states with about 100 storefronts, more than 800 installers, and another 800 field personnel.
-Members specialize in the design and installation of high-end audio, video, automation, lighting, climate and energy-management systems. —Alan Wolf
+HTSA is comprised of 59 members in 37 states with 100 storefronts, more than 800 installers, and another 800 sales personnel in the field.
+Members specialize in the design and installation of high-end audio, video, automation, lighting, climate and energy-management systems.
+The group enjoyed collective sales of more than $400 million last year and maintains partnerships with real estate developers and electronics manufacturers.
+For more information visit